-In this tutorial, we will have a brief discussion about filters, why they are used and what are their benefits.
-In the start a brief and general introduction of filters is provided and Finite Impulse Response (FIR) filters are explained specifically.
-After that different orders of FIR filters is explained.
-Using the information provided in introduction a simple and comprehensive FIR filter of second order is designed in the subsection of “Explanation with example”.
-Proper explanation of each step is provided along with the results of the filter.
-At the end a simple and easy to perform exercise is provided for the reader to do it on their own related to the concept provided in tutorial.
+In this tutorial, we will discuss filters, their uses, and their benefits.
+At the start, we provide a brief and general introduction to filters.
+Then we will discuss Finite Impulse Response (FIR) filters.
+After that, we provide an explanation of the different orders of FIR filters.
+Using the information provided in the introduction, a simple and comprehensive FIR filter of second order is designed in the subsection “Explanation with Example”.
+In this subsection, we provide a step-by-step explanation along with the results of the filter.
+At the end, a simple and easy-to-perform exercise is provided for the reader to do on their own related to the concept provided in the tutorial.

-Filters are a very basic component used by almost every single electrical engineers.
-As the name suggests a filter is used to filter out unwanted or noisy components and features from the input.
-In general filters the input can be anything, but when we talk about signal processing specifically, then the input must be an electrical signal.
-Now redefining the filter, it is a processes of removing unwanted components or noise from an input signal.
-There are various types of signals but we will only discuss a few of them here.
+Filters are a very basic component used by almost every single electrical engineer.
+As the name suggests, a filter is used to filter out unwanted or noisy components and features from the input.
+In general, the filters can take any input, but when we talk about signal processing specifically, the input must be an electrical signal.
+Now, redefining the filter, it is a process of removing unwanted components or noise from an input signal.
+There are various types of signals, but we will only discuss a few of them here.